Last Updated on January 25, 2023 by Katie

-If you’re a beginner writer, you may wonder how much should a freelance writer charge?
+If you’re new to the writing business, you may be wondering how much should a freelance writer charge?

 Setting your freelance writing rates is tough, especially when you’re starting out.
 It’s difficult because the answer is not straightforward.